River On The Way To Mount Kailash

 What are accommodations like during the Mount Kailash Tour?

-Your accommodations will usually be at the hotel.
-Several guest houses are available at the stopping point along the journey to Mount Kailash.
-The hotel provides a shared room with a shared bathroom and basic facilities.
+Your accommodations will usually be at the Hotel.
+Several guesthouses are available at the stopping points along the journey to Mount Kailash.
+The Hotel provides a shared room with a shared bathroom and basic facilities.

 Are there age restrictions for participants?

-There are no strict age limits for the Mount Kailash tour, but it is generally recommended for physically fit individuals above 12 years old.
+There are no strict age limits for the Mount Kailash tour, but it is generally recommended for physically fit individuals aged 12 and older.
 The trek involves high altitude and challenging terrain, so participants should be in good health.
-Older travellers should consult their doctor before undertaking the journey.
-Children and elderly travellers may need extra support or customised itineraries.
+Older travelers should consult their doctor before undertaking the journey.
+Children and elderly travelers may need extra support or customized itineraries.

-What is the group size for mount kailash tour?
+What is the group size for the Mount Kailash tour?

 Can the tour be customized for private groups?

-Yes, the Mount Kailash tour can be fully customised for private groups based on preferences and requirements.
-Private tours offer flexibility in itinerary,services, accommodations, and speed.
-Families, friends, or special interest groups seeking a customized experience are catered to by several operators.
-Customization guarantees a great experience by meeting the needs and expectations of your group.
+Yes, the Mount Kailash tour can be fully customized for private groups to meet their preferences and requirements.
+Private tours offer flexibility in itinerary, services, accommodations, and speed.
+Several operators cater to families, friends, or special interest groups seeking a customized experience.
+Customization guarantees a great experience by meeting your group's needs and expectations.

-What are the visa requirements for Mount Kailash travellers?
+What are the visa requirements for Mount Kailash travelers?

-International travellers to Nepal require a valid passport and a Nepalese visa, which can be obtained on arrival at Tribhuvan International Airport or in advance from Nepali embassies.
-Some travellers may also need permits for the Mount Kailash region, often arranged by the tour operator.
-It’s important to check the latest visa rules as they can vary by nationality and current regulations.
+International travelers to Nepal require a valid passport and a Nepalese visa, which can be obtained on arrival at Tribhuvan International Airport or in advance from Nepali embassies.
+Some travelers may also need permits for the Mount Kailash region, which the tour operator often arranges.
+It's important to check the latest visa rules as they can vary by nationality and current regulations.
 Always carry multiple passport-sized photos and necessary documents to ease the process.

 Travellers‘ Feedback